At St James Hatcham we understand the importance of English and intend to ensure all of our children:

 - Read and write with confidence, fluency and understanding, using a range of independent strategies to self-monitor and correct.

-- Have an interest in books and read for enjoyment
+- Have an interest in books and read for pleasure

-- Have an interest in words, their meanings; developing a growing vocabulary in spoken and written forms.
+- Have an interest in words, their meanings and morphology; developing a growing vocabulary in spoken and written forms.

 - Understand a range of text types and genres – be able to write in a variety of styles and forms appropriate to the situation.